 What your child eats is very important.
-In addition to helping their body grow healthy and strong, it also influences your child's hair growth.
+In addition to helping their body grow healthy and strong, it also influences children's hair growth.

 Another thing to keep in mind is that they’ll learn from an early age how to best care for their hair, which can be particularly important for girls.

 First of all, don’t worry if your baby was born bald or with very little hair.
-As the months pass, it will fill in.
-It’s normal.
-Every child has their own pattern of hair growth, and you have no choice but to wait and see.
+Over the next months, it will become thicker and that’s normal.
+Every child has a different hair growth pattern, and you have no choice but to wait and see what happens.

-Typically by the time they’re three years old, their hair will have completely covered their small head, and it should be shiny, even wavy at times.
+Typically by the time they’re three years old, their hair will have completely covered their small head, and it should be shiny and perhaps even wavy or curly.

-But it’s important to remember that your child’s hair when it comes into this world isn’t permanent.
-There are plenty of children who come into this world with blond hair, and over time it slowly darkens.
+But it’s important to remember that it doesn’t matter what your child’s hair looks like at birth.
+There are plenty of children who are born with blond hair, and over time it slowly darkens.

 The same goes for their eyes, as a matter of fact.
-It’s common, for example for children to be born with blue or gray eyes.
-The color changes around eight or nine months of age to whatever will be the final shade.
+It’s common for children to be born with blue or gray eyes.
+The color changes at around eight or nine months of age to whatever their permanent color will be.

 What’s the reason for these changes?
-The melanin-producing cells in infants are still very immature, meaning that they aren’t yet able to create those definitive hair and eye colors that their genetics have predetermined.
+The melanin-producing cells in infants are still very immature, meaning that they aren’t yet able to create the definitive hair and eye colors predetermined by their genetics.

-Vitamin B (biotin) is essential for promoting hair growth, and has particular importance for younger children.
+Vitamin B (biotin) is essential for promoting hair growth and is particularly important for younger children.

 Although we all have a particular genetic code that determines how much hair we’ll have, it’s important to continue getting the proper nutrition to encourage growth.
-So don’t forget to include the following foods in your child’s diet.
+Don’t forget to include the following foods in your child’s diet: